sapegin/grunt-webfont/Readme.md

 #### [stylesheet] `string` (default: `'css'`)

 Stylesheet type.
 Can be css, sass, scss, less...
 If `sass` or `scss` is used, `_` will prefix the file (so it can be a used as a partial).
-When using `sass` it is required to have sass installed
+When using `sass` it is required to have sass installed.

 #### [relativeFontPath] `string` (default: null)